xamantra/listify/README.md

 # listify

-A flutter todo/task listing app with advance state management using `Momentum` library.
+A flutter todo/task listing example app with advance state management using `Momentum` library.
 Simple on the outside but powerful in the inside.
 This app has very simple look and feel really just todo app but the state management with momentum makes it very powerful.
+This actually turned out as a convenient app because of persistent state + persistent navigation (continue where your left off).

 - `Persistent State` - all state is persisted on the device.
 If you terminate the app and open it again, the states are retained.
 - `Persistent Navigation` - navigation between pages is persisted using momentum's powerful built-in router service.
 If you terminate the app and open it again, the page where you left off will be shown and pressing system back button actually navigates you to the correct previous page means navigation history is also persisted.
 - `Equatable` - skip updates if nothing actually changes.
 - `Undo/Redo` - undo/redo all inputs.
 - `Create Copy` - create a copy of a list.
+- `Edit/Delete` - in view mode, you can edit or delete a list.
 - `Reorderable lists` - both lists and input items can be reordered.
 - `App settings` - app options which are easily saved using momentum's persistent feature.
 - `Draft inputs` - when back button is pressed the inputs will be saved as draft.